 - Overconfidence: Using forecast models alone

 Businesses need a combination of both human logic and demand sensing to ensure they don’t rely on, and make decisions solely based on, forecasting models.
-Additionally, businesses should not rely on demand sensing alone.
+Additionally, businesses should not rely on on-demand sensing alone.

 OBSTACLES TO DEMAND SENSING

 Nevertheless, some obstacles prevent many companies from moving to demand sensing technology.